Maksim Medvedev

-Maksim Borisoviç Medvedev (Максим Борисович Медведев; born 29 September 1989) is an Azerbaijani professional footballer who plays as a right-back for and captains both Azerbaijan Premier League club Qarabağ and the Azerbaijan national team.
+Maksim Borisoviç Medvedev (Максим Борисович Медведев; born 29 September 1989) is an Azerbaijani former professional footballer who played as a right-back.
+He spent his entire career at Qarabağ in the Azerbaijan Premier League.
+He was also a member and captain of Azerbaijan national team.

-Medvedev has spent his entire career at Qarabağ since becoming a professional player in 2006 and is the most capped player in the history of the club.
-He has won the Azerbaijan Premier League eight times and Azerbaijan Cup five times with Qarabağ.
-Medvedev made his debut for the Azerbaijani national team at the age of 19 and is the second most capped player in the history of the national team.
-Primarily as a right-back, he can also be utilized as a left-back or centre-back.

 Club career

 Born in Baku, Azerbaijan SSR (present-day Azerbaijan), Medvedev was a product of the Qarabağ youth system.
+He primarily plays as a right-back defender, but can also be utilized as a left-back or centre-back defender.

+Medvedev has spent his entire career at Qarabağ since becoming a professional player in 2006.
+He is the most capped player in the history of the club and 11th most capped player in the history of Azerbaijan Premier League.
+He has won the Premier League ten times and Azerbaijan Cup six times with his team.
+He also holds the record among Azerbaijani players for most caps in UEFA competitions (126 games).

+Maksim retired at the end of 2023-24 season, playing his entire career for Qarabağ.

 International career

 Medvedev made his Azerbaijan U21 national team debut in 2008, having previously played for U17 and U19 teams.

 He became a regular starter for the senior national team during World Cup 2010 qualifying games after Qarabağ FK's successful Europa League campaign in 2009.
 On 3 June 2016, Medvedev lead the Azerbaijan national team against Canada as a team captain.
 He scored his first international goal on 8 October 2016 against Norway, securing a 1–0 victory for his team.
-After the retirement of Rashad Sadyghov ans Kamran Aghayev from the national team, Medvedev was selected as the new team captain in early 2019.
-He has led the team as captain in 28 games.
+After the retirement of Rashad Sadyghov and Kamran Aghayev from the national team, Medvedev was selected as the new team captain in early 2019.
+He has led the team as captain in 28 games between 2019 and 2022.
+He is the second most capped player in its history with 81 caps.